davegallant/terraform-google-minecraft/README.md

 ![terraform](https://github.com/davegallant/terraform-google-minecraft/workflows/terraform/badge.svg)

 This spins up a minecraft server using a static ip, a google compute instance and persistent disk.
-By default, a daily snapshot policy is setup.
-This can be disabled in the variables.

 ## Requirements